 In 2015, Annabelle went back to her independent roots and self-released Be The Media under MQGV in collaboration with NY producer Jeff Oehler of Beehive Productions.
-Be The Media takes an unconventional approach featuring Beehive’s signature ‘live-off-the-floor’ feel.
-The songs were recorded live with the trio in a tight knit circle in the acoustic ambience of an old century home.
-Annabelle’s voice is given free reign to let loose with songs that express raw emotions and a groove that tends more towards rock’n’roll than conventional roots.
+Be The Media takes an unconventional approach featuring Beehive’s signature ‘live-off-the-floor’ feel, recorded with the trio in a tight knit circle in the acoustic ambience of an old century home.
+Annabelle’s voice here is given free reign to let loose with songs that express raw emotions and a groove that tends more towards rock’n’roll than conventional roots.
 “Meticulously produced, well written and exceptionally played ‘Be The Media’ is a beautifully crafted album that could go a long way to getting Chvostek a wider mainstream audience, good stuff”, Ben Hughe's Über Röck, UK.